andrew/ultimate-awesome/README.md

 - [awesome-nlprojects](https://github.com/costezki/awesome-nlprojects) - List of projects related to Natural Language Processing (NLP) that make a geek smile for they exist.
 - [sentinel-awesome](https://github.com/sentinel-group/sentinel-awesome) - A curated list of awesome things (resource, sample, extensions) for Sentinel.
 - [awesome-arm-exploitation](https://github.com/HenryHoggard/awesome-arm-exploitation) - A collection of awesome videos, articles, books and resources about ARM exploitation.
+- [awesome-lists](https://github.com/szabgab/awesome-lists) - The awesome list of all the awesome lists.
 - [awesome-ebooks-list](https://github.com/ebooklist/awesome-ebooks-list) - 编程类电子书合集.
 - [awesome-iran-remote](https://github.com/iranremote/awesome-iran-remote) - A list of remote-friendly or full-remote companies that targets iranian talents.
 - [awesome-parking-slot-detection](https://github.com/lymhust/awesome-parking-slot-detection) - Papers and codes about parking slot detection.